WA TRAVEL GUIDE · Field notes

 • Learning Noongar bushcraft and Dreamtime stories on guided walks outside Perth

-The WA government has made expanding First Nations tourism a priority, backing it with a recent $6 million investment to grow and market authentic Aboriginal experiences across the state, according to WA Government reports.
+The WA government has made expanding First Nations tourism a priority.
+A recent $6 million investment is funding growth and marketing of authentic Aboriginal experiences across the state, per WA Government reports.

-The “Camping with Custodians” program has been particularly successful.
-Under this initiative, travelers stay at campgrounds owned and operated by local Aboriginal communities, often on Indigenous lands not previously open to outsiders.
-Hosts share traditional cooking, music, or stories around the campfire, and guide visitors through sacred sites and natural wonders.
+The “Camping with Custodians” program has done especially well.
+Travellers stay at campgrounds owned and run by local Aboriginal communities, often on lands not previously open to outsiders.
+Hosts share traditional cooking, music, or stories around the campfire.
+They also guide visitors through sacred sites and natural wonders.

-This model creates jobs and income on-country, fosters cross-cultural understanding, and gives Aboriginal youth reasons to remain in their communities.
-New sites are developing across the state, from Yallalie Downs in the Wheatbelt to Wuggubun in the East Kimberley.
+This model creates jobs and income on-country, builds cross-cultural understanding, and gives Aboriginal youth reasons to stay in their communities.
+New sites are opening across the state, from Yallalie Downs in the Wheatbelt to Wuggubun in the East Kimberley.

 Community Tourism Projects

-It’s not only Indigenous communities benefiting—broadly, WA’s adventure tourism has a strong community-driven character.
-Many tours and eco-accommodations are small enterprises started by local families or cooperatives:
+It’s not only Indigenous communities benefiting.
+WA’s adventure tourism has a strong community-driven character overall.
+Many tours and eco-stays are small enterprises started by local families or cooperatives:

 • In Bremer Bay, residents banded together to run boat charters to see orcas in the Bremer Canyon

-• In Hyden (home of Wave Rock), a community-managed foundation maintains the site, ensuring tourism dollars help fund local schools and clinics
+• In Hyden (home of Wave Rock), a community-managed foundation maintains the site so tourism dollars help fund local schools and clinics

 • Along the Cape to Cape Track, volunteers and tour operators collaborate to preserve the 135 km coastal trail

-These grassroots efforts mean that adventure tourism in WA often feels personal and welcoming.
-Socially, this has rejuvenated many country towns—young people who might have left for the city now see a future guiding kayak trips or running B&Bs.
+These grassroots efforts mean adventure tourism in WA often feels personal and welcoming.
+It has also revived many country towns.
+Young people who might have left for the city now see a future guiding kayak trips or running B&Bs.

 Adventure Tourism and Sustainability: Protecting Paradise

-With great opportunity comes great responsibility—Western Australia’s adventure tourism sector increasingly recognises that its “product IS the environment,” as Edgewalkers aptly puts it.
-The vast wilderness, marine sanctuaries, and endemic wildlife of WA are its chief drawcards, making conservation a top priority.
+With great opportunity comes great responsibility.
+WA’s adventure tourism sector increasingly recognises that its “product IS the environment,” as Edgewalkers puts it.
+The vast wilderness, marine sanctuaries, and native wildlife of WA are its main drawcards.
+That makes conservation a top priority.

 Conservation Efforts in Tourism

-A visit to WA’s adventure hotspots today often doubles as a masterclass in environmental stewardship:
+A visit to WA’s adventure hotspots today often doubles as a masterclass in environmental care:

-• Rottnest Island is car-free by design, encouraging visitors to explore via bicycle or on foot, reducing carbon emissions and wildlife disturbances
+• Rottnest Island is car-free by design.
+Visitors explore by bicycle or on foot, which cuts emissions and protects wildlife

-• In the Ningaloo Coast, tourism operators follow strict codes of conduct when interacting with marine life, keeping minimum distances from whale sharks and banning flash photography
+• On the Ningaloo Coast, tourism operators follow strict codes when interacting with marine life.
+They keep minimum distances from whale sharks and ban flash photography

-• With 90% of Ningaloo’s economic value coming from reef tourism, the community actively supports coral monitoring programs and educates visitors on reef-safe practices
+• 90% of Ningaloo’s economic value comes from reef tourism, so the community runs coral monitoring programs and teaches visitors reef-safe practices

-WA’s Department of Biodiversity, Conservation and Attractions (DBCA) recently established a special “nature-based tourism” division to drive such initiatives, reinforcing that tourism and conservation must work together.
+WA’s Department of Biodiversity, Conservation and Attractions (DBCA) recently set up a special “nature-based tourism” division to drive these initiatives.
+It reinforces the idea that tourism and conservation must work together.

-In 2023-24, DBCA reported record visitation of over 24 million visits to WA’s national parks—a testament to nature’s draw, but also a call to carefully manage these numbers.
-Through visitor caps in sensitive areas, seasonal closures for regeneration, and reinvestment of park fees into conservation, WA is striving to keep its wild places truly wild.
+In 2023-24, DBCA reported a record 24 million visits to WA’s national parks.
+That speaks to nature’s draw, but it’s also a call to manage the numbers.
+WA uses visitor caps in sensitive areas, seasonal closures so habitat can recover, and reinvestment of park fees into conservation.
+The goal is to keep the wild places truly wild.

 Eco-Certification and Initiatives

-The tourism industry has embraced sustainability through certification programs and innovative practices:
+The industry has embraced sustainability through certification and on-the-ground practice:

-• The Margaret River region became Western Australia’s first certified ECO Destination—meaning its tourism operations meet stringent standards of environmental, cultural, and socio-economic sustainability
+• The Margaret River region is WA’s first certified ECO Destination.
+Its tourism operations meet strict environmental, cultural, and socio-economic standards

 • Dozens of adventure tour operators now follow “Leave No Trace” policies

-• Some companies offset 100% of their vehicle emissions by planting thousands of native trees annually
+• Some companies offset 100% of their vehicle emissions by planting thousands of native trees each year

-Such practices are increasingly expected by tourists, creating a positive feedback loop: the more visitors see these efforts, the more they appreciate WA’s environments and want to help protect them.
+Tourists increasingly expect these practices.
+That creates a feedback loop: the more visitors see the effort, the more they want to help protect WA’s environments.

-The ethos can be summed up by a question posed by Edgewalkers: What if nature-based tourism became an instrumental player in conservation and restoration?
+The ethos can be summed up by a question from Edgewalkers: What if nature-based tourism became an instrumental player in conservation and restoration?
 In WA, this vision is gradually becoming reality.

 Western Australia vs. the Rest: A National Perspective

-How does Western Australia’s adventure tourism scene compare to other Australian states?
-In many ways, WA stands apart—both for its challenges and triumphs.
+How does WA’s adventure tourism scene compare to other Australian states?
+WA stands apart in many ways, for its challenges as well as its triumphs.

 Historically, states like Queensland and New South Wales have attracted larger tourist volumes with more accessible attractions: